vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/products/mto.rst

 .. important::
    The :guilabel:`Replenish on Order (MTO)` route **does not** work unless another route is selected as well.
-This is because Odoo needs to know how to replenish the product when an order is placed for it (buy it, manufacture it, etc.).
+This is because Leansoft needs to know how to replenish the product when an order is placed for it (buy it, manufacture it, etc.).

 .. image:: mto/select-routes.png